 Standard Features & Options

-The 2021 Mercedes-Benz E-Class range is broad and it ranges from the sedan and All-Terrain wagon to coupe and convertible, along with three hot AMG models: the E53 sedan, E53 coupe, and E5 cabriolet.
+The 2021 Mercedes-Benz E-Class range is broad and it ranges from the sedan and All-Terrain wagon to coupe and convertible, along with numerous AMG high-performance models: the E 53 sedan, E 53 coupe, and E53 cabriolet and E 63 S sedan and E 63 S wagon.

 All E-Class models, as you might expect, are well-equipped.
-The MBUX (Mercedes-Benz User Interface) infotainment system, a wide-screen digital dash, and a power sunroof are all standard on the new E, which also is equipped with a navigation system, dual-zone automatic climate control, Apple CarPlay/Android Auto and heated power-adjustable front seats.
+The MBUX (Mercedes-Benz User Interface) infotainment system, a wide-screen digital dash with dual 12.3-inch displays, and a power sunroof are all standard on the new E, which also is equipped with a navigation system, dual-zone automatic climate control, Apple CarPlay/Android Auto and heated power-adjustable front seats.
 Other standard fare includes a new multi-function steering wheel with touch-control buttons, galvanized shift paddles, AMG body styling, and 18-inch wheels with run-flat tires.

 Notable options on the 2021 E-Class include a head-up display, air suspension, massaging seats, a surround-view camera, a heated steering wheel and a panoramic sunroof.
 Wireless smartphone charging also is available, as are augmented-video instructions for the navigation system.
 Additionally, the handsome new E-Class can be ordered with a blacked-out Night Package and a Burmester surround-sound audio system.